gbernz/voice-javascript-sdk-quickstart-node/README.md

 **Note:** Since this is a quickstart with limited functionality, incoming calls will only be routed to your most recently-created `Twilio.Device`.

+### Managing the Queue

+   - When a user calls the 1st Twilio number (main business number), that user will be enqueued to the queue.
+   - When the agent/rep is ready, click the "Call next in queue" button to grab the next caller in the queue.
+   - More properties are available for members within the queue for further customization (i.e. position, waitTime, queueSid, etc.).
+Check out the [Member Resource](https://www.twilio.com/docs/voice/api/member-resource).

 ### Unknown Audio Devices

 If you see "Unknown Audio Output Device 1" in the "Ringtone" or "Speaker" devices lists, click the button below the boxes (Seeing "Unknown" Devices?) to have your browser identify your input and output devices.